 MindMup is an easy to use mind mapping tool.
 Click to create a new map.
 Double click the starter bubble to add your title.
-Use the tool box (left sidebar) to add or edit ideas.
+Use the tool box (top menu) to add or edit ideas.
 Use the mouse to drag and drop nodes.
 The mouse can also be used to scroll the map (drag the central node, or anywhere outside the map).
 As soon as you change a map, the Save button appears in the toolbar.
 Click it and your new map gets a unique URL.
 Every time you save, the map gets a new URL.
 Just copy and share the URL with colleagues and friends.
-You can also use one of the options in the Share toolbar (top-right) to send it to a social networking site.
 Anyone can edit the map, but won't change your original copy.
 The best part of this simple/easy site: no registration required!

 In the Classroom